Getting Around in Milan

 Driving in Milan

 Besides the fact that it isn't necessary to drive in Milan, it's also a harrowing experience and is not recommended.
 Local driving culture can be aggressive, the city’s old roads are often congested and parking is expensive and hard to come by.
+However, if expats wish to drive they must be aware of the rules of the road and the congestion charge for driving in the city centre.

 Cycling in Milan

 Milan is a very cycle-friendly city, and many locals get around solely on two wheels.
-There is a popular bicycle-sharing scheme, with rental stations dotted throughout the city centre as well as tourist areas.
+There is a popular bicycle-sharing scheme with rental stations dotted throughout the city centre as well as tourist areas.
 Expats should note, however, that there aren’t many dedicated lanes for cyclists, so they should exercise caution on public roads.

 Walking in Milan